prakveer/Mask_RCNN/README.md

 ...
 ## Running

-* (not necessary)kindly check the directories for the dataset in utils.py inside both RPN and RCNN folders.
+* Kindly check the directories for the dataset in utils.py inside both RPN and RCNN folders.

-* Go to the desired directory, and run the desired python file.

 * For example, to train the mask rcnn network , navigate to the RCNN directory.